 Here at BestReviews, we've compiled a handy guide to help you decide what kind of DVD player is right for you.
 Below, you'll find a list of important considerations to take into account when shopping for a DVD player.
 A brief overview of the pricing for DVD players is also included.
-And when you’re ready to buy, check out the matrix above for our top recommendations.
+And when you’re ready to buy, check out the product list above for our top recommendations.

 Whether you're an avid movie collector or simply enjoy the occasional film viewing, a DVD player is an essential addition to any home media setup.
 Even the most budget-conscious homeowner can find an affordable unit to satisfy his or her needs.

 If you think such a device is useless in an age of streaming services, think again.
 Many DVD players allow users to play music, and showcase other content, such as home videos and photos from burned discs.

 For frequent travelers, portable DVD players allow for viewing in any setting, without the need for a wireless connection.
 Just pop in a disc and go.
 For home theatre buffs, HDMI-compatible players can offer the ultimate viewing experience, and many players are capable of Blu-Ray playback for incredible visual definition.

 Region 1 DVD players will play discs released in in North America, Bermuda, and other U.S. territories.

 Consider getting a universal remote if you have multiple devices as part of your media setup.

 If you scratch a favorite DVD, don't despair.
 Light damage can be repaired via polishing.

 Some automobile DVD players come with multiple screens, for placement on each headrest.